Elsie Paroubek: Investigation

 The Czech community rallied to support the Paroubeks.
 All Czech-speaking policemen were put into plain clothes and assigned to the investigation.
 The Chicago American revealed that not only Czech speakers were involved in this "international squad", but police officers Dagulski (Polish), Arens and Richter (German), McCauley (Irish) and Alexander (English) were assigned because they each spoke several languages and would be better able to question "every man, woman and child in the camps."
 The women's auxiliary of the Club Bohemia assisted in the search, creating an "endless chain letter" which was mailed to all parts of the city, with a request for recipients to mail copies to everyone they knew.
 Various Czech-American politicians became involved.
-The Bohemian Charitable Association conferred with Mayor Carter Harrison, Jr. on April 22, then announced they would offer a reward of $500 (nearly $13,000 today) and however much more could be raised.
-Mayor Harrison contributed $25 (a little under $600 today) and sent out a special police squad from City Hall.
+The Bohemian Charitable Association conferred with Mayor Carter Harrison, Jr. on April 22, then announced they would offer a reward of $500 and however much more could be raised.
+Mayor Harrison contributed $25 and sent out a special police squad from City Hall.
 A detachment also operated out of the Lawndale Avenue station in cooperation with the Hinman Street police.
 Anton Cermak, then a Chicago alderman, said that if Miss Paroubek were not found by the time of the next city council meeting May 1, he would call upon the city council to offer an even larger reward.
 At that time, state laws did not allow the offering of a reward for the apprehension of kidnappers as it did for murderers.
 On April 26, Governor Deneen said he planned to ask the legislature to revise the statutes so that a reward could be offered by the State of Illinois in addition to the personal reward fund.

-Judge Adolph J. Sabath held several interviews with Elsie's family and also contributed $25 (a little under $600 today) to the reward fund.
-By May 2, he had increased his contribution to $100 (around $2,500 in 2015) and arranged meetings with Czech societies to find ways to increase the fund.
+Judge Adolph J. Sabath held several interviews with Elsie's family and also contributed $25 to the reward fund.
+By May 2, he had increased his contribution to $100 and arranged meetings with Czech societies to find ways to increase the fund.